 Historically, we have used fossil fuels mainly out of necessity: to get to work or school; to keep our homes and businesses warm; to mow our lawns or clear our driveways of snow.
 However, over the last decade it has become increasingly possible to do each of these things without needing fossil fuel.
 Whenever a vehicle, a heating system, or other piece of fossil fueled equipment reaches the end of its life, we now have proven and available electric technology or renewable alternatives ready to do the same job—oftentimes better and more affordably.
 In some cases, however, such as heavy duty applications, electric or renewable alternatives are not yet as advanced in terms of economic and technical feasibility.

 Many opportunities are ready now.
 Take electric vehicles (EVs), for example.
 The Union of Concerned Scientists estimates that EVs, on average, can save rural Vermont drivers over $1,500 a year compared to gas vehicles.
 On average, charging an EV costs about the equivalent of $1.50 a gallon in Vermont.
 However, depending on electric utility territory, if customers enroll in off-peak charging programs, charging an EV can cost even less: the equivalent of only $1.03 (Green Mountain Power territory) or even as low as $0.60 (Burlington Electric).
-That’s a big difference when compared to gas prices that average $3.40 a gallon as of Novermber 2021, having spiked over 60% in the last year.
+That’s a big difference when compared to gas prices that average $3.40 a gallon as of November 2021, having spiked over 60% in the last year.
 EVs also cost less to maintain (no oil changes, for instance).
 Finally, with federal, state, utility, and other incentives, EVs—whether new or used—can cost less up-front than comparable gasoline models, though the extent to which this remains the case depends on continued and expanded incentives.

 Or take home heating.
 Home and building weatherization can significantly reduce heating costs while improving health and comfort.
 And heat pump systems and efficient wood heat—whether with efficient stoves or automated boilers and furnaces—both reduce greenhouse gas emissions and can save consumers money compared to fossil heat.
 It is important to note that potential savings or costs related to heat pumps do vary depending on utility territory and a host of other factors.
 Meanwhile, cost savings from use of efficient wood and pellet stoves are often more straightforward than cost savings from automated wood pellet boilers, which often depend on equipment purchase incentives to achieve price parity.